1 Legal framework

 The burden of proof rests with the person challenging the validity of the patent.
 In some instances, most commonly on the ground of insufficiency, the burden may shift to the patent owner.

 4.11 Can a post-grant review decision be appealed and what are the grounds to appeal?

 The decision of the IPO in a post-grant opposition may be appealed to the high court on the following grounds:

 - incorrect application of law or fact; or

 - the term of the patent expires (Section 53 of the Patents Act, 1970);

 - the patent is surrendered in the prescribed format (Section 63); or

 - the patent is revoked (Sections 64, 65 and 66).

 If the patent has ceased to have effect due to non-payment of the renewal fee, it will become unenforceable between the date on which it ceased to have effect and the date of publication of the application for restoration of the patent (Section 62(2)).

-Revocation of a patent can occur when an interested person or the central government petitions the Intellectual Property Appellate Board for revocation.
+Revocation of a patent can occur when an interested person or the central government petitions the high court for revocation.
 Revocation can further be sought by way of a counterclaim in a patent infringement suit before a high court.
 A patent can also be revoked by a high court, on the petition of the central government, if the court finds that the patent owner has, without reasonable cause, failed to comply with a request of the central government to make, use or exercise the patented invention for the purposes of government within the meaning of Section 99, upon reasonable terms.
-Revocation of a patent is statutorily possible if the invention relates to atomic energy under Section 65, and in certain cases a patent may be revoked by the central government in the public interest under Section 66.
+Revocation of a patent is statutorily possible if the invention relates to atomic energy under Section 65; and in certain cases a patent may be revoked by the central government in the public interest under Section 66.